Domain Generalization for Medical Image Analysis: A Review: Methods

 \paragraph{Dissimilarity-based Alignment} Dissimilarity-based alignment methods attempt to reduce the difference between the feature distributions of different domains by minimizing a dissimilarity measure.
 This aligns the distributions to a common representation, which helps mitigate the domain shift problem.
 The goal of dissimilarity-based alignment is to find $f$ to minimize the distribution shift among domains in the feature space.
 For instance, given the $i$-th and $j$-th source domains with input samples $\mathbf{x}^i$ and $\mathbf{x}^j$, we may want to minimize the difference between the distributions of their mapped features: $\mathcal{D}(f(\mathbf{x}^i), f(\mathbf{x}^j))$, where $\mathcal{D}(\cdot, \cdot)$ measures the dissimilarity between two distributions, \ie,

 Numerous statistical metrics exist to measure the dissimilarity between distributions, including $\ell_2$ distance, $f$-divergences, and the Wasserstein distance.

 Stacke~\etal\cite{stacke2020measuring} empirically evaluated different dissimilarity metrics for tumor classification in cross-site histopathology images.
 Among various metrics, Wasserstein-based metrics have been shown to better capture the domain shift in cross-site histopathology images.
-Lyu~\etal~\cite{lyu2022aadg} used a Wasserstein-based metric for measuring the divergence between augmented domains for retinal image segmentation tasks.
-Specifically, the authors augmented the source domain with a set of image transformation operations with different magnitudes as a novel domain.
-Then, they employed the Sinkhorn distance~\cite{cuturi2013sinkhorn}, an entropically smoothed version of the Wasserstein distance, to measure the divergence among the augmented novel distributions induced by different sub-policies.
-Similarly, Li~\etal~\cite{li2020domain} proposed Linear-Dependency Domain Generalization (LDDG) for improving the generalization capability for lesion classification and spinal cord segmentation.
-In LLDG, Kullback-Leibler (KL) divergence is used to align the distributions of latent features extracted from multiple source domains with a predefined prior distribution.
-Specifically, by jointly conducting linear dependency modeling and distribution alignment through KL divergence, the framework seeks to achieve an upper bound on the empirical risk for unseen but related target domains.
+Lyu~\etal~\cite{lyu2022aadg} applied a Wasserstein-based metric, specifically the Sinkhorn distance, to measure divergence between augmented domains created through varied image transformations for retinal image segmentation.
+This approach facilitated the evaluation of domain shift through the divergence of novel distributions induced by different augmentation sub-policies.
+Similarly, Li~\etal~\cite{li2020domain} developed Linear-Dependency Domain Generalization (LDDG) to improve generalization for lesion classification and spinal cord segmentation by aligning latent feature distributions across multiple source domains using Kullback-Leibler (KL) divergence and linear dependency modeling.
+This approach seeks to reduce empirical risk on unseen target domains, aiming for a theoretical performance upper bound.